cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ## Operator information

-By default, the Cloud Native PostgreSQL operator is installed in the `postgresql-operator-system` namespace in Kubernetes as a `Deployment` (see the ["Details about the deployment" section](installation_upgrade.md#details-about-the-deployment) for details).
+By default, the CloudNativePG operator is installed in the `postgresql-operator-system` namespace in Kubernetes as a `Deployment` (see the ["Details about the deployment" section](installation_upgrade.md#details-about-the-deployment) for details).